 Carver Memorial Library is happy to offer a Musical Instrument Lending Library for anyone wanting to learn or try out a new instrument.
-The inventory of instruments includes 3 acoustic guitars, 2 electric guitars & amp, 4 violins of various sizes, a banjo, three mandolins, two ukuleles, an upright base and an accordion.
+The inventory of instruments includes 3 acoustic guitars, 2 electric guitars & amp, 4 violins of various sizes, a banjo, three mandolins, four ukuleles, an upright base and an accordion.
 Each instrument comes with a case, and a tuner is available upon request.

 To get started, contact the library to check availability.
 CML’s Musical Instrument Lending Library was designed in partnership with The Maker’s Guild of Maine, and the instruments were donated by the Strung Together players group.
 This spring the library will be hosting a demo workshop for the community, which will be a great way to get started.

 Who can sign out an instrument?

 Any adult patron with a current Carver borrower account in good standing can check out an instrument.
 Items are checked out for four weeks.
 A replacement fee may apply to lost or damaged items.